 Advanced Component Connections

 Learn how to connect pipeline components in cases that go beyond simple matching.
-This includes setting up complex routing or joining two LLMs.
+This includes handling incompatible connections or setting up complex routing.

 Connecting Two LLMs